-“Marlborough School has taken the Move Programme and is developing its ethos into everyday life for the students and their parents.
-The head teacher, Linda Lee, takes an active interest in the Move Programme, ensuring that she is aware of the progress of the Move Programme, including the communication between the school and Enham Trust.”
+“Marlborough School has taken the Move Programme and is developing its ethos into everyday life for the students and their parents.”

 “Very regular feedback is provided to families or carers who have students involved in the programme.
 The school is very versatile with the format of this communication, led by the need of the parents/carers.”

 “The Move Programme team provide opportunities throughout the day for their students to practice their skills, from the initial transfer into the building to the end of the day.
 The school encourages their students to work towards their targets and celebrates their successes.”

 “The school is committed to the development of the Move Programme, ensuring that it is available to all students who could benefit from the programme.
 There are three highly skilled individuals that look after the Move Programme, co-ordinating (and training) the Senior Practitioners that are in the classrooms.
 In each class, there is at least one Senior Practitioner.”

 The Marlborough Move Provision was assessed as “exceptional.”

 Move stands for: Movement for Learning and Life

 Move is an activity based programme which uses the combined knowledge of education and therapy staff and family to teach children and young people with physical disabilities and/or complex needs the skills of: